-From the sky above Kathmandu- the capital city of Nepal, you get wonderful views of the mountain ranges, green hills and terraced farms.
-Upon completion of the customs, our representative will pick you up from the airport and transfer you to the hotel.
+From the sky above Kathmandu- the capital city of Nepal, you get wonderful views of the mountain ranges, green hills, and terraced farms.
+Upon completing the customs, our representative will pick you up from the airport and transfer you to the hotel.
 After hotel check-in and taking a rest for a while, you can stroll around the hotel street or take a rest for the day.

-Thamel itself is a colorful market with the availability of various unique products like local arts and crafts shops, traditional thangka paintings.
+Thamel itself is a colorful market with various unique products like local arts and crafts shops and traditional thangka paintings.
 Thamel is also occupied with many restaurants serving Nepali and other cuisines if you wish to go on a food hunt.

 Overnight at the hotel in Kathmandu.

-After you are done with the Kathmandu exploration, your trek guide will help you with the trek preparation which includes a detailed discussion about the whole trek.
-The guide will brief you about the aspects like trekking trail conditions, expected weather conditions during that particular time and necessary equipment/ gears.
+After you are done with the Kathmandu exploration, your trek guide will help you with the trek preparation, which includes a detailed discussion about the whole trek.
+The guide will brief you about trekking trail conditions, expected weather conditions during that particular time, and necessary equipment/ gears.
 You can also put forward any doubts or queries if you have any.
 And most importantly, you can buy or rent the gears in Thamel shops if you may have missed bringing any.

 Overnight at a hotel in Kathmandu.

-Your day will kick off in the morning followed by an enjoyable drive of about 5 to 6 hours to arrive at Besisahar.
+Your day will kick off in the morning, followed by an enjoyable drive of about 5 to 6 hours to arrive at Besisahar.
 From Besisahar, your journey again continues through the rocky path in a four-wheeler.
-Although this rugged drive may not be very pleasant, the scenic views of the surrounding are worth the ride.
+Although this rugged drive may not be very pleasant, the surrounding scenic views are worth the ride.

 This rugged path aligning with the old Annapurna Circuit trek route offers an incredible view of the waterfalls and gorges flowing down the green hills.
-As you drive past the villages like Bhulbhule, Chamche, Dharapani, Danakya, Bagarchha and Thanchok you will notice a magnificent sight of Mount Manaslu, Annapurna II, Lamjung and many other snowcapped mountains.
+As you drive past the villages like Bhulbhule, Chamcha, Dharapani, Danakya, Bagarchha, and Thanchok, you will notice a magnificent sight of Mount Manaslu Annapurna II, Lamjung, and many other snowcapped mountains.

 Overnight at a guesthouse in Koto.

 Start the day early in the morning as you have quite a long and adventurous day today.
 Crossing the bridge, you head on to the least visited valley through beautiful forests above the Phu River.
-Unlike other Annapurna Circuit areas, the trail contains many small caves and Dharmasalas (religious shelters) which are uninfluenced from the outer world.
+Unlike other Annapurna Circuit areas, the trail contains many small caves and Dharmasalas (religious shelters), untouched from the outer world.

 The arrival of a narrow canyon then marks the starting of the trail that follows below a waterfall, whereby the density of trees gradually reduces.
 The last walk of the day requires you to ascend through a steep hill that provides you a closer view of the snow peaks; Lamjung Himal and Annapurna II.
 Finally, you arrive at Meta residing in a large open plain land that rewards beautiful unobstructed scenery.